newnightcoder/DanielJulien_5_22062021/README.md

 # Orinoco

 This project is the front-end of Orinoco, a new online shopping site.
-The backend/API was provided and the goal here was to make the hole front-end from scatch.
+The backend/API was provided and the goal here was to make the whole front-end from scatch, according to the MVP specs.

 ## 📌 <u>Funtionalities required for the MVP</u>: